Measuring trade show ROI can be hard when your data isn’t up to snuff.

 We’ve learned there’s more to ROI than numbers alone.
 You can use our event ROI calculator to get an idea of how you’re performing, or you can contact us to learn how our app can help your team gather high-quality, sales-qualified leads.

 The short answer: it depends.
-The long answer: if you’re comparing your success against other companies’ performances at trade shows and events, the average is 1 MQL for every 7 people engaged at trade show booths; or 14% of leads captured.
+The long answer: if you’re comparing your success against other companies’ performances at trade show events, the average is 1 MQL for every 7 people engaged at trade show booths; or 14% of leads captured.
 Teams that outperform the average net 2 to 3 MQLs per 7 leads captured.

-How do you measure event success?
+How do you measure trade show success?